Imperial Russian Navy: Crimean War and aftermath

 Russia's slow technical and economic development in the first half of the 19th century caused her to fall behind other European countries in the field of steamboat construction.
 By the outbreak of the Crimean War in 1853, Russia had the Baltic and Black Sea Fleets, Arkhangelsk Flotilla, Caspian Flotilla and Okhotsk Flotilla (altogether, 40 battleships, 15 frigates, 24 corvettes and brigs, 16 steam frigates etc.).

 The combined number of staff of all the fleets equaled 91,000 people.
 Despite all this, the reactionary serfdom system had an adverse effect on the development of the Russian Navy.
 It was especially typical of the Baltic Fleet, which was known for its harsh military drill.

 Thanks to admirals Mikhail Lazarev, Pavel Nakhimov, Vladimir Kornilov, and Vladimir Istomin, the sailors of the Black Sea Fleet were taught the art of warfare and upholding of military traditions of the Russian Navy, formed in the times of Admiral Ushakov.

 The Battle of Sinop in 1853 the Black Sea Fleet under Nakhimov made a number of tactical innovations.
-During the Siege of Sevastopol in 1854–1855, the Russian sailors used all means possible to defend their base from land and sea.
 In accordance with the Treaty of Paris, Russia lost the right to have a military fleet in the Black Sea.

+In the Pacific, the Okhotsk Military Flotilla was able to assist in defeating a combined Franco-British assault force during the defence of Petropavlovsk in 1854.
+Although heavily outnumbered, the Russian garrison, supported by the frigate Aurora and the transport vessel Dwina, defeated the Anglo-French force.
+Despite local military successes, Russia's experience in the Crimean War led it to acknowledge the inherent weaknesses of its position in the Pacific, and in 1867 it consolidated its territorial holdings by selling Alaska to the United States in hopes of offsetting British interests in the Pacific.

 In the 1860s, the Russian fleet which had relied upon sails lost its significance and was gradually replaced by steam.